sachinb4u/git-development-tutorial/Git-Basics.md

 `git checkout` | File-level | Discard changes in the working directory `git revert` | Commit-level | Undo commits in a public branch `git revert` | File-level | (N/A)

+- `git clean` - command operates on untracked files.
+Untracked files are files that have been created within your repo's working directory but have not yet been added to the repository's tracking index using the git add command

+- `git clean -n` - The -n option will perform a "dry run" of `git clean`.
+This will show you which files are going to be removed without actually removing them.
+It is a best practice to always first perform a dry run of `git clean`